 Its been months since government opened up Retail for FDI, and not a single dollar has come in yet!
 Why?

 On the other hand, if you grow industries at home, promote agriculture, manufacturing, innovation, products, and create an export oriented economy, then such an economy will be lot more stable than a solely FDI based economy.
 And unlike FDI, in an export oriented economy, you will be earning the dollars on your own, rather than taking soft loans in the name of FDI.
 Innovation should be the keyword where in we create products and services which are unique and have a high market value.
-US economy earns back a lot of it spends buying thousands of goods and services by just selling Boeing Planes and defense equipment to other countries.
+US economy earns back a lot more than it spends buying goods and services from other countries, by just selling planes and defense equipment to other countries.

 Strengthening the falling Rupee